Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-2-Local.md

 1. There will be a pause after the `plan` phase you allow you to validate what is going to be deployed.
 1. If you are happy with the plan, then type `yes` and hit enter.
 1. The Terraform will `apply` and your environment will be bootstrapped.
+1. You will find the output in the `/accelerator/output/local-output` folder if you didn't specifiy a different location for `target_directory`.

 ### 2.2.3.2 Local File System with Terraform